 Car insurance rates vary greatly based on your ZIP code, the coverage you choose and other personal details, such as age and driving record.
 CarInsurance.com’s data shows that Nationwide offers the most affordable car insurance at $1,316 per year.

-Keep reading to learn how car insurance works in Kansas and how much you need.
+Keep reading to get a clear idea of how car insurance in Kansas works and how much coverage you need.

-- Nationwide provides the most affordable annual rates for full coverage car insurance in Kansas, costing $1,316 per year.
+- Nationwide provides the most affordable annual rates for full coverage car insurance in Kansas, at $1,316 per year.

-- In Kansas, insurance costs are influenced by various factors, including coverage limits, age, location, make/model of your vehicle and your driving history.
+- In Kansas, car insurance costs can change based on the type of coverage, coverage limits, age, location, make and model of your car and your driving record.

 - Minimum liability coverage in Kansas costs around $434 annually for limits of 25/50/25, while liability-only coverage costs $471 per year for limits of 50/100/50.